Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

-**[Siopa Worldwide](insert link to deployed website)** is a full-stack application selling Irish goods around the globe.
-The website is designed to showcase the most popular Irish food, beverages and as well as other products.
+**[Siopa Worldwide](insert link to deployed website)** is a full-stack e-commerce application selling Irish goods around the globe.
+The website is designed to showcase the most popular Irish food and beverages.
+Users of the application can browse through our range of products before purchasing their favourites.
+The user can enter their personal details, delivery details and payment details when completing an order.
+The user will then receive an order confirmation via email.